-• Judges will ask one oral question (which may contain one to two parts) per participant.
+• Judges will ask one oral question (which may contain multiple parts) per participant.
 Verbal questions will be predetermined and related to the permissible motions, general purposes of parliamentary procedure, or officer duties and responsibilities.
 Oral questions may not necessarily relate to the motion a member was assigned in their presentation.